DevMountain/react-5-afternoon/README.md

 ### Summary

 In this step, we will take our store created from the previous step and hook it up in `src/index.js`.
-This give our app access to the store.
+We will also make use of `BrowserRouter` to allow routing in the application.
+After this step, our app should compile correctly.

 ### Instructions